 The reason you should Elementor to embed tweets is that it is highly advanced and simple to use the WordPress plugin.
 It is a drag-and-drop editor and has a huge template library that has various templates for you to use.

 To embed tweets with Elementor, you need to first download it.
 Go to the plugins and search “Elementor”.
 Download it and install it on your WordPress site.
 After that, go on a post and select “Edit with Elementor” to embed tweets with Elementor.

 After clicking there, you will land on the Elementor interface.
 To have a clean canvas to work on, select page layout to “Elementor Canvas”.
 Add a new section, by clicking on the button provided and selecting the layout.

 Now, come to the left side of the interface and select widgets panels.
 To embed tweets in your blog or post, you will need an HTML block.
 Search HTML in the search box and drag and drop the block to the section.

 To get the HTML code for the tweet, click on the three dots and select “Embed Tweet”.
 From there, you can get the HTML code for your tweet.
 To make edits like theme and language, click on “Set customization options” and after making edits update it by clicking on “Update”.
 Simply copy-paste the code to the “Content” field on the Elementor interface.

-And there you will have a tweet on the workspace and code in the “Content” section.
+There you will have a tweet on the workspace and code in the “Content” section.
 If you know how to code, then you can make simple or advanced customization to your tweets.

-Now to see the preview of your embedded tweets, click on the eye icon present on the left side of publish button.
+Now to see the preview of your embedded tweets, click on the eye icon present on the left side of the publish button.
 If satisfied with the preview and want to embed tweets just like it shows, you can publish them by clicking on the “Publish” button provided.
 And if not, you can go back and make the necessary edits to meet your requirements and after final previewing, publish the tweets.

 5. From the Twitter Feeds Plugin